angular/angular/aio/content/guide/route-animations.md

 3. Define the animation.

-Let's illustrate a router transition animation by navigating between two routes, *Home* and *About* associated with the `HomeComponent` and `AboutComponent` views respectively.
+Illustrate a router transition animation by navigating between two routes, *Home* and *About* associated with the `HomeComponent` and `AboutComponent` views respectively.
 Both of these component views are children of the top-most view, hosted by `AppComponent`.
 We'll implement a router transition animation that slides in the new view to the right and slides out the old view when the user navigates between the two routes.

 </br>